Robert C. Wickliffe

-Robert Charles Wickliffe (January 6, 1819 – April 18, 1895) was Lieutenant Governor and the 15th Governor of Louisiana from 1856 to 1860.
+Robert Charles Wickliffe (January 6, 1819 – April 18, 1895) was the fourth lieutenant governor and the 15th governor of Louisiana from 1856 to 1860.

 Early life and education

 He was born in Bardstown, Kentucky at Wickland to Governor (and later U.S. Postmaster General), Charles A. Wickliffe.
 His maternal grandfather was the famed Colonel Crips, an Indian fighter in Kentucky.
 Wickliffe attended several schools including St. Joseph's College in Bardstown and Augusta College.
 He graduated from Centre College in Danville, Kentucky in 1840 and resided in Washington, DC during his father's tenure as Postmaster General in the Tyler Administration.
-He studied law under United States Attorney General Hugh Lagare and was admitted to the Kentucky bar.
+He studied law under United States Attorney General Hugh S. Legaré and was admitted to the Kentucky bar.